DenizUgur/FidelityFX-SDK/README.md

 > <installation path>\BuildFSRSolutionNativeDll.bat
 ```

 This will generate a `build\` directory where you will find the solution for either the native-backend-backed SDK samples (`FidelityFX SDK Native.sln`).
+Launch the solution with Visual Studio and build the project using `ReleaseDX12` configuration.

 Also be sure to download media files using the following command: